 "I Wish My People Acted Like Me"

-I hear some version of this from nearly every CEO I coach: "I just wish my people would act more like me."
+I hear some version of this from nearly every Founder/Owner/CEO I coach: "I just wish my people would act more like me."
 More ownership.
-More urgency.
+More vision.
 More initiative.
-More care.

 Here's why.

 You hired your people for specific roles with specific responsibilities.
-You need them to excel in their seat, not yours.
-If your controller starts acting like the CEO, who's watching the numbers?
-If your head of sales starts acting like the CEO, who's closing the deals?
+You need them to excel in their seat - not yours.
+If your bookkeeper starts acting like the Visionary, who's reconciling the accounts?
+If your shop foreman starts acting like the Visionary, who's making sure the job gets out the door?
+If your customer service rep starts acting like the Visionary, who's actually answering the phone?

-An organization where everyone acts like the CEO isn't a high-performing team.
-It's a room full of people all trying to drive the bus at the same time.
+An organization where everyone acts like the founder isn't a high-performing team.
+It's a bunch of people all trying to drive the bus at the same time.

 They Don't Have Your Upside - So They Won't Have Your Drive